Drama

 Aims of the Curriculum

-The aims of the Drama curriculum are to ensure that students:
+The aims of the Drama curriculum are to ensure that pupils:

 All elements of the drama curriculum are supported by a broad extra-curricular offering.
 The absolute intention is that these work symbiotically, with each reinforcing the other, both in terms of specific understanding and in the development of wider performance skills.